Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 Building your own container on LUMI is, unfortunately, not in general possible.
 The `singularity build` command, in general, requires some level of root privileges, e.g. `sudo` or `fakeroot`, which are disabled on LUMI for security reasons.
-Thus, in order to build your own Singularity/Apptainer container for LUMI, you have two options:
+Thus, to build your own Singularity/Apptainer container for LUMI, you have two options:

 1. Use the [cotainr](#building-containers-using-the-cotainr-tool) tool to build